Nathan-Romero/ray-tracer/README.md

 ## Usage

 After building the project, you can run the ray tracer executable to render an image.
-The following is an example command:
+Below is an example of how to run the executable:

 ```sh
 ./ray-tracer > image.ppm
 ```

+This command will run the ray tracer and output the rendered image to a PPM file named `image.ppm` in the project directory.
+You can convert the image into a JPG file, or you can use other image viewing software (e.g., XnView) to open it.